-At the end, all the positivities that we feel will make us more optimistic in what we want to achieve or in things that matter to us.
+In the end, all the positivities that we feel will make us more optimistic about what we want to achieve or in things that matter to us.

 Especially if you’re faced with a problem right after you thought that you’re happy.

 Because the happy ever after thing only happens in movies, darling!
 In children’s movies to be precise.

 When I was younger, I swallowed this “you must aim to be happy” kind of life goal.